codewithEshaYoutube/3d-animated-parallax/README.md

-# 3D Prallaz
+# 3D Prallax

-Welcome to the **3D Prallaz** repository!
+Welcome to the **3D Prallax** repository!
 This project aims to provide a dynamic and immersive 3D experience that integrates with various technologies and platforms.
 Here, you will find the source code, assets, and documentation to get started with this project.

 ## Features